Xceptance/xlt-documentation/content/en/load-testing/Manual/300-test-setup.md

 ---
-title: "Test Suites"
+title: "Test Setup"

-weight: 535
+weight: 300
 type: docs

 description: >
-  All about the XLT reports.
+  How to setup the test suite to run as performance test and what load profiles are supported.
 ---

 {{% pageinfo %}}